Doctor of Education Salary and Career Outlook

 Education administrators may have titles such as registrar, dean or provost.
 Others have titles such as academic dean of a department or school in which they have overall responsibility for a significant part of a college or university; for example, a dean of the school of law.

-Training and development management involves planning, directing and overseeing education and learning programs to refresh, improve or instill high levels of knowledge and skills in an organization’s employees.
+Training and development management involves planning, directing, and overseeing education and learning programs to refresh, improve, or instill high levels of knowledge and skills in an organization’s employees.
 Training and development executives can be managers, directors or more senior officers who oversee a staff of managers and training specialists.
-Individuals in this role plan and carry out training to help improve effectiveness and productivity of the employee workforce.
+Individuals in this role plan and deliver training to improve employee effectiveness and productivity.

-The training and development manager aligns the training function with the immediate situation and long-term organizational goals and makes effective use of resources.
-Training occurs at multiple levels of employment including unit trainers and staff-level supervisors.
+The training and development manager aligns the training function with immediate needs and long-term organizational goals, and makes effective use of resources.
+Training occurs at multiple levels of employment, including unit trainers and staff-level supervisors.
+In 2024, training and development managers earned a median annual pay of $127,090, according to BLS pay data.
+Regarding the job outlook, employment of training and development managers is projected to grow 6%from 2024 to 2034.

-Certain human resources positions require at least a master’s degree and some experience or a doctoral degree.
+Certain human resources positions require at least a bachelor’s degree and some experience or a doctoral degree.
 The EdD may be a viable qualification for an HR director.
-Managing human assets is the core of some businesses.
+Managing human capital is core to some businesses.
 HR directors may oversee hundreds or thousands of employees in large corporations, or smaller workforces in small and medium organizations.

-One of the typical work environments for an instructional coordinator is an educational institution, but this role also exists in private institutional settings.
-Instructional coordinators may also take on leadership roles in state and local governments, where they will be responsible for the quality of education in school systems.
-These education coordinators ensure that school curricula and teaching standards meet their expected levels of quality.
+One common work environment for an instructional coordinator is an educational institution, but this role also exists in private institutions.
+Instructional coordinators may also assume leadership roles in state and local governments, where they are responsible for the quality of education in school systems.
+These education coordinators ensure that school curricula and teaching standards meet expected quality standards.

 Instructional coordinator responsibilities may include developing instructional materials, coordinating implementation of changes and new programs and assessing the overall effectiveness of education within their organizations.

 The executive director function in the nonprofit setting has a wide range of applications.
 Some community-based organizations have large staff, significant resources and a competitive salary structure, while others may struggle to meet their operational goals.
 Some nonprofits exist in the social organization space and perform fundraising, education and political action.
-Particularly in the field of education, nonprofits often exist for public benefit and use education and information as part of their missions.
+Particularly in education, nonprofits often operate for public benefit and use education and information as part of their missions.

-Both from the aspect of managing people and managing education and information, the EdD may be a viable educational qualification for aspiring nonprofit executive directors and other social and community service managers.
+From both the perspectives of managing people and managing education and information, the EdD may be a viable educational qualification for aspiring nonprofit executive directors and other social and community service managers.

 Educational and training programs are increasingly delivered through computers, tablets or other handheld devices.
-Training and development specialists who focus on education technology can be found in a number of industries, delivering digital learning support and developing services.
+Training and development specialists who focus on educational technology are found across a range of industries, delivering digital learning support and developing services.
 EdD graduates with a concentration or specialization in educational technology may find careers as training and development specialists—helping to create, administer and deliver programs for schools, businesses and organizations.

-Training and development specialists earned a median annual salary of $62,700 in 2020.
-It’s important to note that salary for education technology jobs varies from position to position.
-The BLS projects the job market for training and development specialists will grow 11% between 2020 and 2030.
+Training and development specialists earned a median annual salary of $65,850 in 2024.
+It’s important to note that salaries for education technology roles vary by position.
+The BLS projects that the job market for training and development specialists will grow 11% between 2024 and 2034.

 7. Leader in the Armed Services Jobs

 A leader in the armed services may be a training and development specialist or they may be commissioned officers serving in one or more branches of the armed services.
 They may also be civilian employees of one or more of the armed services.
 Education in the armed services contributes to readiness and adaptation to technology and innovation.
-The level of education and training generally revolves around the chain of command, and leaders have responsibility for their assigned areas of duty.
-Whether by military units or designated personnel, leaders carry out plans and programs for educational attainment.
+The level of education and training generally aligns with the chain of command, and leaders are responsible for their assigned areas of duty.
+Whether by military units or designated personnel, leaders implement plans and programs to advance educational attainment.

 Pay varies based on rank.
 You may refer to pay tables provided by the Defense Finance and Accounting Service as you research leadership positions in this field.
 The outlook for this type of occupation is strong as innovation helps to drive military demand for higher levels of education.

 Top executives (or C-suite officers) in small, medium and large corporations are often responsible for achieving organizational goals.
-A top academic or education executive may be responsible for the training and knowledge-base levels of employees.
-This includes the management and oversight of the training and development staff, supervisory personnel and other employees—such as directors, managers, team leaders and project leads.
-The EdD as a course of study prepares graduates to find ways to make education more effective.
+A top academic or education executive may be responsible for employees’ training and knowledge-base levels.
+This includes the management and oversight of the training and development staff, supervisory personnel and other employees—such as directors, managers, team leaders, and project leads.
+The EdD, as a course of study, prepares graduates to identify ways to make education more effective.

 Education lobbyists work within the framework of national and state government, as well as other policy-making organizations and structures.
 Political organizations and lobbying firms rely on the knowledge of political scientists and education lobbyists to manage legal issues and regulatory policies.
 Lobbyists are needed to analyze policies relating to education systems and to champion desired policy outcomes on local, state and federal levels.